pro3d/webExamples/README.md

 ### Step 3: Copy Jekyll Build
 #### I find it quickest to locally copy all files of your latest Jekyll build & overwrite the contents within /_site/webExamples/ from Step 1.
-NOTE: I am not even using the master branch, since we already have everything in the ThreadSuiteJobs.com master branch.
+NOTE: Remember that these files do NOT check into the master branch; they are simply compiled output from the master branch.

-### Step 4: Edit CSS Include Paths
+### Step 4: Edit CSS Paths
-#### Files to modify: (CSS paths are in the head of the file)
+#### Files to modify:
+(There are currently only 3 filepaths to change in the head of each file)
  >1. /_site/webExamples/index.html
  >2.
 ALL .html job listings in each of the /_site/webExamples/2013/MM/DD subdirectories
 NOTE: Since we are essentially cloning a repo cross-domain, __a well documented weakpoint of Jekyll at the moment__, these irritating edits are sadly required..